-Another interesting challenge is a generalization of Algorithm 3 to handle sets of universal constraints and queries with quantifiers.
+Although computing consistent answers to arbitrary conjunctive queries is long known to be intractable [15], considerable effort has been made to find practical subclasses of conjunctive queries for which consistent answering is tractable [41,25,28].
+Usually, tractability comes at the price of restricting the class of constraints to primary key constraints.
+However, it would be interesting to see for what subclasses of universal constraints similar techniques could be used to handle conjunctive queries.
+Another interesting challenge in this direction is a generalization of Algorithm 3 to handle sets of universal constraints and arbitrary queries with quantifiers.
 Because of the negative complexity results, we cannot expect that a generalized algorithm would work in polynomial time (unless P=NP).
 We believe, however, that in most practical cases such an algorithm should not require exponential time.
+This belief is based on the promising results of heuristics used to optimize the INFOMIX system [20,21] and its conceptual closeness to Algorithm 3 (see Section 7).

 It would be interesting to see if using an alternative definition of repairs would affect the complexity of consistent query answering and repair checking in the presence of universal constraints.
 For instance, we observe that if we consider repairs obtained by deleting facts only, then the repairs are maximal consistent subsets of the original instance.
 It would seem that this property simplifies reasoning about repairs allowing to employ algorithms similar to those used for denial constraints (where all repairs are obtained by deleting facts only).
-For example, a subset I' of an instance I is a repair of I w.r.t. to a set of denial constraints if and only if $I' \cup \{R(t)\}$ is inconsistent for any $R(t) \in I \setminus I'$.
-This is not necessarily true in the case of universal constraints, where we need to check that $I' \cup X$ is inconsistent for every nonempty $X \subseteq I \setminus I'$.
+For example, a subset I' of an instance I is a repair of I w.r.t. to a set of denial constraints if and only if $I' \cup \{R(t)\}$ is inconsistent for any $R(t) \in I \setminus I'$ .
+This is not necessarily true in the case of universal constraints, where we need to check that $I' \cup X$ is inconsistent for every nonempty $X \subseteq I \setminus I'$ .
 In fact, our preliminary research shows that this problem remains coNP-complete.
 Also, we believe that the positive results carry to the setting of subset repairs as well.